SugarF0x/raider/README.md

 A passion-replica of _Dungeon Raid_ - an old and no longer updated smartphone game.

-The source code is being distributed under **MIT license** - feel free to fork and modify any files.
-Any pull requests are more than welcome, just please follow commit syntax stated at the bottom of this **README**.

 ## Specification

 This project uses `Nuxt.js` as its main framework. `Konva.js` with its native `Vue` support manages canvas.